-Short, High Intensity Exercise Helps Balance Hormones
+Short, High Intensity Exercise for Balancing Hormones

 If you are the type that goes to a gym to do treadmill work or likes to walk, I encourage you to add some higher intensity sprints of 30 seconds or less to your workout.
 These can be done on a bike, treadmill, walking or running.